See answer

 • A bag of frozen vegetables

-Remember to keep a barrier like a cloth or paper towel between any frozen compress and your skin to prevent irritation, as one member described: “I use a bag of frozen peas wrapped in a hand towel.”
+Be sure to place a cloth or paper towel between the frozen item and your skin to prevent irritation, as one member described: “I use a bag of frozen peas wrapped in a hand towel.”

-Depending on the source of your dark circles, over-the-counter (OTC) products might help.
+Depending on the cause of your dark circles, over-the-counter (OTC) products like creams and concealers might help.
 “I thought it was just old age catching up with me,” one MyLupusTeam member said.
 “I’m trying an under-eye cream now, and it seems to be helping.”

-Another OTC product, sunscreen, can help prevent rather than treat dark circles.
-Sun exposure causes your body to produce melanin, which gives your skin its color.
-Too much sun exposure can cause hyperpigmentation (skin discoloration) anywhere on your body, including under and around your eyes.
-Use a high-SPF sunscreen daily, and remember to reapply when outdoors.
+Another OTC product, sunscreen, doesn’t treat dark circles but can help prevent them from forming or worsening.
+Too much UV exposure can cause hyperpigmentation (skin discoloration) anywhere on your body, including around your eyes.
+Use a broad-spectrum sunscreen with SPF 30 or higher daily, and remember to reapply regularly when outdoors.

-Although eye creams and sunscreen are generally safe, ask your doctor for medical advice before trying any OTC creams, medications, or supplements.
+Eye creams and sunscreen are generally safe, but it’s best to check with your doctor or dermatologist before trying new products or supplements.

 4. Get More Shut-Eye

-Some MyLupusTeam members report tiredness and lack of sleep as reasons for their under-eye issues.
-“Exhaustion is the biggest cause of dark circles under my eyes,” said one member.
+Some MyLupusTeam members have attributed their under-eye issues to tiredness and lack of sleep.
+“Exhaustion is the biggest cause of dark circles under my eyes,” one member said.

-“I notice them when I am very tired or not feeling well,” another said.
+“I notice them when I am very tired or not feeling well,” another mentioned.

-Others have ruled out lack of sleep as the culprit, like this member: “I used to think it was because of my sleeping being pretty poor, but they still won’t go away.”
+However, not everyone sees a connection.
+“I used to think it was because of my sleeping being pretty poor, but they still won’t go away,” reported another member about their under-eye circles.

-Whether or not tiredness is responsible for your under-eye discoloration, fatigue is a common symptom of lupus.
-Lack of sleep can make the skin around your eyes appear paler, so the blue color of your blood vessels is more likely to show through.
+Whether or not lack of sleep contributes to your under-eye discoloration, fatigue — tiredness that doesn’t improve with sleep — is a common symptom of lupus, and not getting enough rest can make circles darker.
+The skin around your eyes may appear paler, making blood vessels under the eyes more visible.
 A sleep shortage can also worsen existing circles and dark shadows.

 5. Talk to Your Doctor or a Dermatologist